ros2/ros2_documentation/source/Tutorials/WritingASimplePyServiceAndClient.rst

      ros2 run py_srvcli service

-The terminal will start to wait for client’s request.
+The node will wait for the client’s request.

 Open another terminal and source the setup files from inside ``dev_ws`` again.
 Start the client node, followed by any two integers separated by a space: